Thomas E. Breidenthal

+Thomas Edward Breidenthal (March 3, 1951 – May 14, 2026) was an American Episcopal bishop who served as the ninth Bishop of Southern Ohio from 2007 to 2020.

 Early life and education

-Breidenthal was born on March 3, 1951, in Jersey City, New Jersey, to Leslie T. and Ruth Veach Breidenthal.
+Breidenthal was born on March 3, 1951, in Jersey City, New Jersey, to Leslie Theron and Ruth Veach Breidenthal.
 He was raised in Europe and the Midwest until his family settled in Eugene, Oregon.
 He attended high school as a theater major at the Interlochen Arts Academy.
-He earned a B.A. from Portland State University and an M. A. in English Literature from the University of Victoria.
+He earned a B.A. from Portland State University and an M.A. in English Literature from the University of Victoria.
 He received his M.Div. from the Church Divinity School of the Pacific in 1981.

 Ordination and Ministry

-Breidenthal was ordained a deacon in 1981 by Matthew Paul Bigliardi, Bishop of Oregon.
+Breidenthal was made a deacon in 1981 by Matthew Paul Bigliardi, Bishop of Oregon.
 He was later ordained a priest on June 12, 1982, by Bishop Bigliardi.

-He has pastored or assisted congregations in Oregon, Oxford, England and New York, as well as serving as a high school chaplain.
+He pastored or assisted congregations in Oregon (1981–1983, 1989–1992), Oxford (1983–1986), and New York, as well as serving as a high school chaplain at The Harvard School in Studio City, California.
 Breidenthal was an Episcopal Church Foundation Fellow at Oxford University being awarded the degree of Doctor of Philosophy in Theology.
 From 1992 through 2001 he was the John Henry Hobart Professor of Christian Ethics and Moral Theology at The General Theological Seminary in New York City.
+While in New York, Breidenthal was an assisting priest at the Church of St. Mary the Virgin, Times Square.
+He was director of the Center for Jewish-Christian Studies at GTS from 1992 to 2001.
 He then went on to serve as Dean of Religious Life and of the Chapel at Princeton University.

+From 2003 to 2009, Breidenthal served as Episcopal Church chairman of the Anglican-Roman Catholic Dialogue Consultation in the United States (ARCUSA).
+He also served as a member of the General Board of Examining Chaplains.

 Episcopacy

 Breidenthal was elected the ninth bishop of Southern Ohio on November 11, 2006, at the diocesan convention, held in Vern Riffe Center for the Arts on the campus of Shawnee State University in Portsmouth, Ohio.
 He was later consecrated on April 28, 2007, at the Mershon Auditorium, Ohio State University in Columbus.

 At the 2009 diocesan convention, Breidenthal announced that he would lift the ban on blessing of same-sex unions in the diocese starting in 2010.
+He was one of four nominees for Presiding Bishop of the Episcopal Church in 2015.

-On September 18, 2020, Breidenthal announced his retirement on November 29, 2020, citing health issues.
+On September 18, 2020, Breidenthal announced his retirement on November 29, 2020, citing health issues and a desire to focus on recovery from alcoholism.